 Specifications, detailed techniques, and industry practice are reflected in this Operational Document.

 Compliance with this Operational Document will require Service Facilities to satisfy the requirements IEC 60079-19:2019, 4th Edition.

+Where the Ex Equipment being overhauled and repaired is a rotating electric machine the requirements of IEC 60034-23 shall also be satisfied.

-To assist with the understanding and use of this Operational Document, the Section and Clause numbering format of IEC 60079-19:2019 4th Edition has been used, to clarify both the stated and additional requirements to the corresponding Clause of IEC 60079-19.
+To assist with the understanding and use of this Operational Document, the Section and Clause numbering format of IEC 60079-19:2019, 4th Edition has been used, to clarify both the stated and additional requirements to the corresponding Clause of IEC 60079-19.

 Therefore, it is imperative that this Operational Document be read in conjunction with IEC 60079-19:2019, 4th Edition.